Photo Credit: Dave Holland

 In addition to these factors, an underlying medical condition could be causing your chronic fatigue.
 To rule this out, make sure to consult with your healthcare team.

-If you’re otherwise healthy, one of the ways how to increase energy naturally is to optimize your energy levels by making some small lifestyle adjustments.
+If you’re otherwise healthy, one of the ways how to increase energy naturally is to optimize your energy level by making some small lifestyle adjustments.

 How to Increase Energy Levels

-To regain energy throughout the day, consider implementing these 10 tips:
+To maintain healthy energy levels throughout the day, consider implementing these 10 tips:

 1. Get Enough Sleep

 Roughly one out of four people experience poor sleep1.
 If you’re one of them, you may be living in a constant state of sleep deprivation.
 To start getting adequate sleep, practice these healthy habits:

 - Respect your circadian rhythm – Your body has an internal clock that determines your energy levels over a 24-hour cycle.
 It’s better to work with this circadian rhythm than against it.
 To do so, get in the routine of going to sleep around the same time every night and waking up at the same time in the morning.